 Has been introduced and/or reintroduced on fenced private ranches elsewhere in Namibia, mainly in the Otjiwarongo and Grootfontein districts.
 These animals were supplied by the Namibian government as seed stock for breeding herds in an effort to counter the decline in the wild population and safeguard the subspecies from extinction.
 (For record keeping, we treat all populations as indigenous.)

 STATUS Listed as endangered by the USF&WS (1970), which would be well advised to modify its position, in our opinion.
 While the endangered designation may be valid for natural populations that have been heavily poached, it should not apply to surplus males taken from private breeding herds on fenced land.
 A costly eight-foot (2.5 m) game fence is needed to hold impala.
 Were it not for the substantial trophy fees paid by hunters for surplus males, few landowners would go to the expense and trouble of stocking, holding and protecting this rare subspecies.

-The Angolan or Black-faced Impala currently has 80 Entries listed in the SCI Record Book!
+The Angolan or Black-faced Impala (free range) currently has 81 Entries listed in the SCI Record Book!

 Once you subscribe you'll be able to access photos and full socre sheets for all of these entries.
 Plus you can filter, sort, and search through all species and entries in the SCI database.
 If you would like to subscribe now to have access to the entire database, please click here.